slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Best ideas come from the market, not from you.
 Changes in the environment unlock opportunities.

 Creativity is a muscle.
-[Without new experiences](chapter_1_self.md#on-comfort-and-risk), it atroffiates.
+Without new experiences, it atroffiates.
 Ideas born out of free time, play and boredom.
 Ignorance is a blessing, gives you freedom to think about stuff.
-Conventional wisdom from conventional people living conventional lives lead to conventional ideas.
+Conventional people living conventional lives lead to conventional ideas.

 > *'We can’t solve problems by using the same kind of thinking we used when we created them.' -- Albert Einstein*